huub-github/42towels-book/part2/forgotten-content.md

 #### Hints

-* The product you might want to give a closer look is the Unisex Towel.
+* The product you might want to give a closer look is the Album.
 * For your inconvenience the blueprint was _not_ misplaced into the same place like so many others forgotten files covered in this chapter

-Note: _If you are running the 42 Towels Shop with a custom theme and product inventory, the product to inspect will be a different one.
-The tooltip on the Score Board will tell you which one to look into._

 [^1]: https://www.owasp.org/index.php/OWASP_2014_Project_Handbook#tab=Project_Requirements